notaryproject/specifications/specs/signature-envelope-jws.md

 The JWS envelope contains a [Notary signature payload](./signature-specification.md#payload).

-Example of Notary signature payload
+Example of the Notary signature payload

 ```jsonc
 {